inventhouse/statemachine/sled.md

 This could also be done with anonymous rules, as each rule was only added in one place in this example; named rules do have the advantage of automatic tagging to make trace output easier to understand, however.

 ### Tracing

+Statemachines are powerful and fascinating - and can be hard to debug if we can't see what they're doing sometimes.

 Try adding `-t` to see a _very_ detailed trace as the parser tries each rule.
 All trace lines start with the prefix `T> ` by default; normal output lines are interspersed without a prefix.